Yahoo Japan bids for control of fashion e-tailer Zozo for US$3.7 billion

 It also comes as investors have grown increasingly wary about growth prospects for Zozo - a more affordable, Japan-focused version of Britain's Farfetch Ltd - after a failed experiment with bespoke tailoring and clashes with brands over discounting.

-Yahoo Japan's offer of 2,620 yen per Zozo share represents a premium of around 21per cent versus Wednesday's closing price, but is 44per cent lower than its peak around a year ago.
-Zozo's stock ended up 13per cent on Thursday, while Yahoo Japan shares rose 2per cent.
+Yahoo Japan's offer of ¥2,620 per Zozo share represents a premium of around 21 per cent versus Wednesday's closing price, but is 44 per cent lower than its peak around a year ago.
+Zozo's stock ended up 13 per cent on Thursday, while Yahoo Japan shares rose 2 per cent.

-Yahoo Japan said it aims to buy 50.1per cent of Zozo, whose market value was 680 billion yen at Wednesday's close, before Yahoo's offer, Refinitiv data showed.
+Yahoo Japan said it aims to buy 50.1 per cent of Zozo, whose market value was ¥680 billion at Wednesday's close, before Yahoo's offer, Refinitiv data showed.

 WINDFALL